apache/flink/docs/setup/fault_tolerance.md

 Other parameters for checkpointing include:

-- *Number of retries*: The `setNumberOfExecutionRerties()` method defines how many times the job is restarted after a failure.
-  When checkpointing is activated, but this value is not explicitly set, the job is restarted infinitely often.

 - *exactly-once vs. at-least-once*: You can optionally pass a mode to the `enableCheckpointing(n)` method to choose between the two guarantee levels.
   Exactly-once is preferrable for most applications.
 At-least-once may be relevant for certain super-low-latency (consistently few milliseconds) applications.